Lusine-Sargs-yan/JavaScript-algorithms/quick-sort/README.md

 ## Quick sort
 ### Given an array of n elements.
-Return sorted array.
+Return the sorted array.